 The role of the representative entails assistance and representation during the administrative examination of the asylum application.
 In addition, the law provides that the Asylum Service shall ensure that the representative is given the opportunity to inform the unaccompanied child about the meaning and possible consequences of the personal interview and, where appropriate, how to prepare themselves for the personal interview.
-The Asylum Service permits the representative to be present at the first instance interview and ask questions or make comments, within the framework set by the responsible officer / caseworker who conducts the interview.
+The Asylum Service, according to the Law, permits the representative to be present at the first instance interview and ask questions or make comments, within the framework set by the responsible officer/caseworker who conducts the interview.
 On the other hand, the guardian is responsible for the overall well-being of the child, including accommodation, school arrangements, and access to healthcare.

 In respect of the Dublin procedure, there have been cases where the representative of the child did not inform the Asylum Service of the existence of relatives in other European countries, leading to the expiration of the three month deadline to lodge a Dublin request.

-At the end of 2018, the Commissioner for the Rights of the Child issued a series of three reports related to unaccompanied children, including a report on the representation of unaccompanied children.
+In 2018, the Commissioner for the Rights of the Child issued a series of three reports related to unaccompanied children, including a report on the representation of unaccompanied children.
 In this report, the Commissioner once again raises serious concerns on many issues related to representation and considers the existing framework to be in violation of the Asylum Directives.
-Such issues include the lack of representation for unaccompanied children with regard to access to reception conditions; legal representation before the Court is limited to asylum cases and not reception conditions; the law provides that unaccompanied children and their representative are provided with free legal and procedural information but the law does not foresee who provides such information; the Law does not provide for legal representation and the existing representation by the Social Welfare Service is problematic and the dual role of the Social Welfare service that acts as a guardian and representative.
+Such issues include the lack of representation for unaccompanied children with regard to access to reception conditions; legal representation before the Court is limited to asylum cases and not reception conditions; the law provides that unaccompanied children and their representative are provided with free legal and procedural information but does not foresee who provides such information; the legal representation provided by the Social Welfare Service is problematic; and the dual role of the Social Welfare Service that acts as a guardian and representative is also considered problematic.

 Article 10 Refugee Law.